Skip to main content

 OUR MISSION

 The West Virginia University Humanities Center ignites, supports, and promotes humanistic inquiry.
-We are the cultural and intellectual hub of WVU, proudly bringing together a strong community of scholars and artists to showcase the vital role of humanities scholarship and creativity in a thriving and just society.
+As a vibrant cultural and intellectual hub of WVU, we proudly bring together a strong community of scholars and artists to showcase the vital role of humanities scholarship and creativity in a thriving and just society.

 What We Do